-Gift Engraving works diligently to protect your details and have moved our web site to Shopify for your added security and privacy protection .
+Gift Engraving works diligently to protect your details and has moved our website to Shopify for added security and privacy protection.

-In this policy below , “us”, “we”, or “our” means Gift Engraving ,the owner / operators of this website.
+In this policy below, “us”, “we”, or “our” means Gift Engraving, the owner/operator of this website.

 We are bound by the National Privacy Principles contained in the Commonwealth Privacy Act 1988 (subject to any exemptions that apply to us under that Act).